Updated May 2, 2023

 It is done in two phases:

-- The first phase is done by in-house developers; they either use hardware-assisted debuggers or debugger software.
+- In-house developers do the first phase; they either use hardware-assisted debuggers or debugger software.

 - The second phase is performed by QA (quality assurance) team.

-It is named alpha only because this kind of testing is done at the early stage ie near the end of the development of the software.
+It is named alpha only because this kind of testing is done at the early stage, i.e. near the end of the software development.
 It is conducted before beta testing.

 It is a type of external User Acceptance Testing as it is performed by real users of the product in a real environment.
 It is done to take feedback on the standard of the software/product.
 A limited number of end-users test the product as it gets released to a restricted number of end-users only.
 It reduces the risks of product failure as customer validation provides assures the hyperbolic quality of the product.

 Beta testing is the ultimate take a look at before shipping a product.
 It is performed in the customer’s environment.

 Head To Head Comparison Between Alpha Testing and Beta Testing (Infographics)

 Below is the top 12 difference between Alpha Testing vs Beta Testing.

-let’s understand the key differences between the alpha testing vs beta testing:
+let’s understand the key differences between alpha testing vs beta testing:

-- Alpha testing is done by the testers who reside as an internal employee in the organization, while beta testing is performed by the end-users.
+- Alpha testing is done by the testers who reside as an internal employee in the organization, while the end-users perform beta testing.

 - Alpha testing is done in a lab environment as it is performed mainly by the developers, while beta testing is done in a real-time environment as real-time users perform it.

-- Both of them ensure a good quality product but alpha testing does not test in-depth security and reliability of the product, while beta testing tests robustness, reliability, and security of the product.
+- Both of them ensure a good quality product, but alpha testing does not test the in-depth security and reliability of the product, while beta testing tests the robustness, reliability, and security of the product.

 - Alpha testing uses both white box and black box testing techniques, while beta testing uses only black-box testing techniques.